ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 ![Hero screenshoot from services page](docs/readme-images/services-page-hero.png)

-Services info section
+Services infomation section

 The services infomation section has a seperate section for each type of transport service offered (road, rail, air and sea).
 Each section has the image from the card section on the home page which is linked to the that section's infomation.
-Again this is to give the customer a feeling of knowing and continuity.
+Again this is to give the customer a feeling of understanding and continuity.

 ![services section screenshoot from services page](docs/readme-images/services-page-service-info-section.png)